vishnu-prasadtv/Memory_Management_CoreLinux/Memory.md

 ## 1.2.2 Virtual memory manager

 The physical memory architecture of an operating system is usually hidden to the application and the user because operating systems map any memory into virtual memory.
 If we want to understand the tuning possibilities within the Linux operating system, we have to understand how Linux handles virtual memory.
-As explained in 1.2.1, “Physical and virtual memory” on page 10, applications do not allocate physical memory, but request a memory map of a certain size at the Linux kernel and in exchange receive a map in virtual memory.
+As explained in 1.2.1, “Physical and virtual memory”, applications do not allocate physical memory, but request a memory map of a certain size at the Linux kernel and in exchange receive a map in virtual memory.
 As you can see in Figure 1-12, virtual memory does not necessarily have to be mapped into physical memory.
 If your application allocates a large amount of memory, some of it might be mapped to the swap file on the disk subsystem.

 Figure 1-12 shows that applications usually do not write directly to the disk subsystem, but into cache or buffers.
 The pdflush kernel threads then flushes out data in cache/buffers to the disk when it has time to do so or if a file size exceeds the buffer cache.
 Refer to “Flushing a dirty buffer” on page 22.